-Depending on the size of the tear, there are several non-surgical treatments but if these have failed to resolve your symptoms the surgical options should be explored.
+There are several non-surgical treatments but if these have failed to resolve your symptoms the surgical options can be explored, which will vary depending on your condition.

 Typically after surgery you will have some discomfort in the shoulder, neck or arm, however regular analgesia will be provided to help manage this.
+You will require a sling for one to seven days depending on the procedure.